 within the same conference.

-addition to the 6 Divisional games against one another, will play all 4 teams in
+AFC East, in addition to the 6 Divisional games against one another, will play all

-the NFC North and all 4 teams in the AFC South.
+4 teams in the NFC East and all 4 teams in the AFC North.
 New England, which finished

-first

-last season in the AFC East, will also play the first place finishers in the AFC
+first last season in the AFC East, will also play the first place finishers in

+the

-North (Pittsburgh) and the AFC West (Kansas City).
-Buffalo, which finished second
+AFC South (Houston) and the AFC West (Kansas City).
+Miami, which finished second

-in the AFC East in 2017 will also play the second place finishers from the AFC
+in the AFC East in 2018 will also play the second place finishers from the AFC South

-North

-(Baltimore) and the AFC West (L A Chargers).
-Third place Miami's two "non-common
+(Indianapolis) and the AFC West (L A Chargers).
+Third place Buffalo's two "non-common

-opponents" are Cincinnati and Oakland while the last place New York Jets will
+opponents" are Tennessee and Denver while the last place New York Jets will